MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 .. note::

-    Users only have to specify non-zero load values for the desire DOFs.
-Load values for non-specified DOFs are defaulted to zero.
+    Users only have to specify non-zero load values for the desire DOFs for `NodalForce`.
+Any non-specified component are defaulted to zero.

 .. _Point: